Wilder Penfield: Early life and education

-Born in Spokane, Washington, on January 26, 1891, Penfield spent most of his early life in Hudson, Wisconsin.
-He studied at Princeton University, where he was a member of Cap and Gown Club and played on the football team.
+Born in Spokane, Washington, on January 26, 1891, Penfield spent most of his early life in Hudson, Wisconsin where he attended the Galahad school.
+He played football for the Galahad team and later assisted coaching them.
+He later studied at Princeton University, where he was a member of Cap and Gown Club and played on the football team.
 After graduation in 1913, he was hired briefly as the team coach.
 In 1915 he obtained a Rhodes Scholarship to Merton College, Oxford, where he studied neuropathology under Sir Charles Scott Sherrington.
 After one term at Merton, Penfield went to France where he served as a dresser in a military hospital in the suburbs of Paris.
 He was wounded in 1916 when the ferry he was aboard, the SS Sussex, was torpedoed.
 The following year, he married Helen Kermott, and began studying at the Johns Hopkins School of Medicine, attaining his medical degree in 1918; this was followed by a short period as a house surgeon at the Peter Bent Brigham Hospital in Boston.
 Returning to Merton College in 1919, Penfield spent the next two years completing his studies; during this time he met Sir William Osler.
 In 1924, he worked for five months with Pío del Río Hortega characterising the type of glial cells known as oligodendroglia.
 He also studied in Germany with Fedor Krause and Otfrid Foerster, as well as in New York City.
 In 1928, during the 6 months he spent in Germany with Foerster, he learned how to use local anesthesia to keep brain surgery patients awake.